element-hq/.github/profile/README.md

 - 🔍 **Open Source** for transparency, sovereignty and security
 - 🕸️ **Decentralisation** ensures robust and resilient communications
 - 🤝 **Federation** to engage with others, on your terms
-- 💼 **Professional, enterprise-ready communication and collaboration** for public sector and workplace environments
+- 💼 **Professional, enterprise-grade communication and collaboration** for public sector and workplace environments
   - L3 Support
   - Long-Term Support (LTS)
   - Support for air-gapped environments